There is great appeal in hard assets to investors that are anxious about inflation and stock market volatility.

 What are Hard Assets?

-They are the opposite of an intangible asset, which is a non-physical item that still has value such as goodwill, investments in securities, a trademark or a patent.
+Hard assets are the opposite of an intangible asset.
+An intangible asset is a non-physical item that still has value such as goodwill, investments in securities, a trademark or a patent.
 If an investor’s portfolio is primarily composed of intangible assets, the financial security hinges on the value of the nation’s currency.
 If the currency devalues, so does the portfolio.

 Hard assets tend to hold their value.
 Even if a nation’s currency were to disintegrate, there would still be intrinsic value in real estate.
 Real estate properties are useful and can be exchanged for other items of value.
 Intrinsic by its nature, real estate can be traded or sold for things that support and sustain life.
 Hard assets are fundamentally valuable because there is limited supply.

 Hard assets are an excellent hedge against inflation, meaning their value rises as the general price levels for goods and services increase.
 This is known as Consumer Price Index or CPI.
 Over the long-term, real estate is usually an excellent investment response to inflation.
 In fact, real estate sometimes sees its greatest price appreciation during periods of high inflation.
 This is especially true since as rents rise, people become increasingly interested in owning real estate as a way of getting the tax benefits which help offset the general level of inflation.